Edge for Private Cloud v4.18.05

 Edge Monetization Services is built on top of the following primary components:

 - Edge Message Processor

 For more information on getting started with Monetization Services using Edge UI, see Get started using monetization.

 An on-premises installation of core Apigee Edge for Private Cloud (Gateway and Analytics) provides the infrastructure required to run API traffic on behalf of the on-premises client's customers.

-The following video introduces you to different deployment models of Apigee Edge for Private Cloud:
+The following videos introduce you to the deployment models for Apigee Edge for Private Cloud: